Understanding Trillium Awakening Governance

 Institute of Awakened Mutuality (IAM)

-The Institute of Awakened Mutuality was incorporated in 2005 as a 501(c)3 nonprofit educational institution, and is authorized to receive tax-deductible donations.
-IAM is managed by its staff and board of directors.
-IAM is a fully autonomous body, and staffs its courses exclusively with TATC members in good standing.
+The Institute of Awakened Mutuality was incorporated in 2005 as a 501(c)3 nonprofit educational institution, and was authorized to receive tax-deductible donations.
+IAM was managed by its staff and board of directors.
+In 2021, the IAM was dissolved and most of its education offerings were transferred to the Trillium Awakening Teachers Circle.